speederking07/Quotientlike-types-in-Coq/readme.md

 # Quotient like types in coq

-This is repo of my master thesis written as part of my studies at the University of Wrocław.
+This is a repo of my master's thesis written as part of my studies at the University of Wrocław.

 ## Abstract